 The City shall encourage and support developers of large residential subdivisions (i.e., 8 or more units) to provide some affordable housing.
-At a minimum, this may entail encouraging developers to incorporate duplexes, triplexes, townhouses, or other affordable housing products or recommend the overlay of the Planned Development (P-D) zone district to provide development flexibility for clustering, mixed use, and condominium development.
+At a minimum, this may entail encouraging developers to incorporate duplexes,

+Administration: Planning Department, Planning Commission, and City Council

+Funding: Private development

-Administration: Planning Department, Planning Commission, City CouncilFunding: Private developmentTiming: As residential development proposals of 50 or more units are submitted.
+Timing: As residential development proposals of 50 or more units are submitted.